 |10||Wondershare Filmora||8.7.3||Website||Wondershare||Free||$60||No watermark, tech support, full features||7|

 As you’ve probably noticed, we are not ranking editors from best to worst, or nothing like that yet.
 Nor are we geared towards recommending the one over another (that’s for later), we simply put them all in alphabetical order.
-So there’s Adobe Premiere, AVS, Corel, CyberLink PowerDirector, MAGIX, OpenShot, Pinnacle, VideoPad, VSDC and, finally, Wondershare Filmora.
+So in this review of video editing software there are Adobe Premiere, AVS, Corel, CyberLink PowerDirector, MAGIX, OpenShot, Pinnacle, VideoPad, VSDC and, finally, Wondershare Filmora.

 To navigate a quite complex interface with all the sections, configurations and tasks one would certainly prefer a menu in native or local language.
 Surely enough, all 10 video editors support English, and as we see, French, German and Italian as well.
 Some of them support more languages than in this table, but we wanted to highlight the most popular.
 So you can see that Japanese and Spanish also hit close with 9 out of 10, while if you need Greek – there’s only Filmora, or only Adobe Premiere for Arabic.

 B: Minimal system requirements

 Firstly, all of these tools are video editing software for Windows (7, 8, 10 versions), while four of them also support MacOS, and OpenShot editor also works on Linux.
 In terms of processing power, most programs require typical CPUs like Intel and AMD, with minimum clock speed of 2 to 3 Gigahertz, but note that Adobe and OpenShot demand more advanced multi-core processor.
 You can check yours by right-clicking on PC icon and going to Properties.